Vccccc/mynote/books/ostep/ostep.md

 	// current interrupt
 };
 ```
 From the code, you can see a couple of important pieces of information the OS tracks about a process.
-The register context will hold, for astopped process, the contents of its registers.When a process is stopped,
+The **register context** will hold, for astopped process, the contents of its registers.When a process is stopped,
-its registers will be saved to this memory location; by restoring these registers(i.e., placing their values back into the actual physical registers), theOS can resume running the process.
+its registers will be saved to this memory location; by restoring these registers(i.e., placing their values back into the actual physical registers), the OS can resume running the process.